Logarithmic distributions prove that intrinsic learning is Hebbian: Results

-We have shown mean spike rates as a histogram over the distribution of spike rates (Fig.~\ref{IT-neurons}B).
-The distribution follows roughly an exponential or lognormal shape.
-The fold-change from low spiking neurons to high spiking neurons is high, 7-fold.
-The variance for each neuron is low in comparison such that a low spiking neuron never reaches the same rate as a high spiking neuron.
+We have documented the distribution of spike rates, gains, and weights for different types of neurons (Figures~\ref{IT-neurons}-~\ref{fig:huganir}).

+The distribution in all cases follows a lognormal shape.
+In some cases, we had data on the variability of spike rates and analyzed them for dispersion (CV, FF) under behavioral stimulation.
+While the fold-change from low spiking neurons to high spiking neurons is high, 5- to 7-fold, the variability for each neuron is comparatively low.
+It also seems to be adequately described by a percentage change over the whole population.
+This means that a low spiking neuron never reaches the same rate as a high spiking neuron, even when fully activated.
-In Fig.~\ref{IT-neurons}A, we show spike rates separately for each neuron, which are ranked by mean spike rate.
-The size of variation from the mean during behavioral stimulation is also shown.
-The standard deviation is fairly small, and fairly constant, for all neurons about ($\pm$ 1--4Hz).
-Accordingly, the coefficient of variation (CV, standard deviation divided by mean) rises linearly from 0.3 and 1.2, less (4-fold) than the mean (7-fold) as shown in Fig.~\ref{IT-neurons}C. The fold-change for the CV is less than for the mean because the standard deviation is an equalizing factor.
-For instance, a low frequency neuron like Neuron~91, even with a high variance, has a peak rate (8Hz) that is below the mean rate for the 10 neurons with the highest frequencies.
-It is also below the lowest attested value for Neuron~1 (10Hz).
-We will address the question of what this means for neural rate coding below.

-For A1 \cite{Wang2005} the spike rate is much higher than in IT (both from monkeys), e.g., for the 200ms condition in both cases.
-The spike rate per second is higher for the shorter stimulus.
-But as we can see from Fig.~\ref{A1-neurons}A and B, the lognormal distribution and ranking of neurons by mean spike rate is consistent.
-The spontaneous spike rate for this set of neurons was reported as fitted by an exponential function (Fig.~\ref{A1-neurons}C).
-This emphasizes that the distribution of spike rates is remarkably consistent across conditions, such as spontaneous vs.\ stimulus-induced.
-The population response is higher under stimulation --- even much higher, probably because of the short duration of measurement --- than under spontaneous conditions, but it is proportional to the mean rate and, as shown in Fig.~\ref{IT-neurons}A keeps the frequency rank of each neuron essentially intact.

-In all cases in cortex, the distribution of mean spike rate is essentially the same --- or at least always follows a power law --- both under spontaneous or under behavioral conditions \cite{HromadkaTetal2008,Wang2005,Hung2005a}.
-This was also shown for PFC \cite{Shafi2007}, i.e., the distribution for the baseline spike rate and the increase during the delay period does not change.

-A lognormal spike rate distribution appears as a defining feature of a collection of principal neurons, which is independent of the activation of the network.
-Rather, it seems to be an essential component of the functional set-up that is not affected by learning, plasticity, or activity of a (mature) network.